dffischer/gnome-shell-extensions/README.md

 - [gschemas.install](gschemas.install) is the install script utilized by all extensions that install glib schemas.
 The [corresponding template](makepkg-templates/install-schemas.template) automatically adds it, but as a PKGBUILD can not pull in something from outside its own directory, so it also has to be linked into the package directory.
 It compiles glib-2.0 schemas installed with the extension, which normally are used to store its configuration, and tells the user how to activate it.

 - All PKGBUILDs not utilizing gschemas.install should use [notice.install](notice.install) instead.
 It reminds the user to restart the shell for the extension installation to have an effect.

--  [distribute.sh](distribute.sh) commits all packages found below the current directory to distribution branches to prepare for AUR upload.
-It needs [makepkg-expanded](https://github.com/dffischer/makepkg-expanded) and [pkgbuild-introspection](https://www.archlinux.org/packages/community/any/pkgbuild-introspection/) installed.

 - A [.gitignore](.gitignore) file excludes all intermediate products, packages and source aurballs created when building packages and preparing them for upload to the AUR.